 Yes, you can.

-This feature comes in handy when you need to add legacy photos to a property or take new photos with a DSLR camera.
+This feature comes in handy when you want to store photos taken outside of the zInspector app in a zInspector property record or include them in a zInspector report.

 Yes.
 You can edit any uploaded inspection, as long as the Group Owner of your account has given you sufficient access privileges.
 Of course, some report information, such as geotags and timestamps, cannot be changed.
 Other changes you make—for instance, to a tenant-completed move-in inspection—may require the tenant’s signature prior to re-submission.